Common Injuries for Factory Workers in North Carolina

 The assembly line at a factory is a dangerous place.
 It presents many hazards for workers.
 Although individuals in different types of manufacturing environments perform different tasks, the risks they face are very similar across the entire manufacturing sector.
 The Bureau of Labor Statistics has outlined some of these risks, including:

-- Repetitive motion – Some injuries result from factory workers doing the same movement over and over.
+- Repetitive motion – Some injuries result from working at factories doing the same movement over and over.
 When you do the same thing with your body time and again, this can cause the soft tissues to start to wear out and wear down.
 When these tissues are damaged or provide less cushioning, you may experience significant pain and a host of other health problems.

 - Body movement injuries – Many injuries occur because the worker is constantly bending, crawling, twisting and reaching.